If you want to strengthen your relationship, try meditation with your significant other. Trust me, it does wonders for couples. I should know.

 - Back down the face to the chest

 - Lower legs

 - Sexual organs

-Be mindful of sight, scent, touch, taste and sound.
-This connects you to the present moment and gets you out of your head.
-Practice sensual mindfulness in the bedroom once a week.
+Be mindful of sight, scent, touch, taste, and sound.
+This connects us to the present moment.
+Plus, it gets ua out of our heads.

-5. Basic dyadic meditation
+5. Dyadic meditation

 - Open your eyes and focus on your partner.

-- Touch them if you like, explore their body, but not in a lustful way, in a mindful and completely accepting way.
+- Touch them if you like, and explore their body, but not in a lustful way, in a mindful and completely accepting way.

 - Imagine you are seeing them for the first time and meditate on them.

 - Take 108 breaths while you meditate on your husband/wife (boyfriend/girlfriend).

-7. Oneness Meditation For Couples
+7. Oneness For Couples

 - Sit comfortably together

-- Begin to chant OM together (at the same speed)
+- Begin to chant OM together at the same speed.

-- Listen to your voice for 25 breaths
+- Listen to your voice for 25 breaths.

 - Now listen to your husband/wife’s voice for 25 breaths

 - Now focus on saying OM together

-8. Naked meditation with your partner:
+8. Naked meditation

-- Sit together and take ten deep breaths to relax
+- Take ten deep breaths to relax.

 - Explore your partner’s body while you are both naked.

 - Feel their naked skin and be genuinely intimate with them.